 - If applicable, include the name of a person who referred you

-Consider including a company fact if it is something you have been following or mention how their mission or value statement is significant to you.
-However, do not use space educating them on their organization or the position.
+Consider including a company fact if it is something you have been following, or mention how their mission or value statement is significant to you.
+However, do not use space to educate them on their organization or position.

 Second paragraph should include…

-- Three (just a suggestion) skills listed in the job description
+- Three (just a suggestion) skills are listed in the job description.

 - Examples of how you have demonstrated selected skills in the past through previous work, volunteer or leadership positions

-This section should expand on what is listed on your resume, so do not reiterate your resume or direct them to your resume.
+This section should expand on what is listed on your resume, so refrain from reiterating your resume or directing them to your resume.
 They know it’s there.

 - Appreciation of the reader’s time and attention

-- What you want the next step to be: 1) How and when you will follow-up or 2) Your hopes for them to follow-up
+- What do you want the next step to be: 1) How and when you will follow up or 2) Your hopes for them to follow-up

 - If applicable, share your availability and flexibility in geographic location

-- End the letter with Sincerely, three spaces and your name.
-Don’t worry about signature if you are submitting online.
+- End the letter with Sincerely, three spaces, and your name.
+Don’t worry about signatures if you are submitting them online.

-- Have someone else (family, friend, advisor, faculty member or Career Services staff member) review your cover letter.
-Computer spell/grammar checks do not catch everything.
+- Have someone else (family, friend, advisor, faculty member, or Career Services staff member) review your cover letter.
+Computer spell/grammar checks only catch some things.
 Remember, potential employers take cover letters very seriously.

 Attaching Cover Letter/Resumes to Email

 Many of your communications with potential employers will likely be via email.
 To utilize email to its full potential, do the following:

 - Type the position title in the subject line.